 Refrigerant is used in a piping system powered by the fan in your unit.
 The system goes from inside your home where the warmth is absorbed and the refrigerant becomes liquid, and loops back outside to where the heat energy is released and the refrigerant returns to a gas state.
 The cycle then repeats, leaving your home’s interior cool as it expels the heat energy outdoors.

 Air Conditioning vs. Heat Pumps

-Heat pumps can simply be turned on a reverse cycle - doing the same job as an air conditioning unit and keeping your house (or tenant’s house) comfortable from that famously sticky Auckland humidity.
-So, for an area like Auckland that also gets its fair share of cooler temperatures, a heat pump could be the way to go.
+Heat Pumps are essentially Air Conditioners as well – just different people call them different things.
+They can be used to heat your home during the cooler months, whilst helping keep your house (or tenant’s house) comfortable from that famously sticky Auckland humidity.
+So, for an area like Auckland a heat pump that does both could be the way to go.